Onit Documentation

 {% endif %}

 It’s important to note that not all “if/then” statements will have this exact structure.
 That’s because certain elements shown above are optional.
 If you don’t need them, you can remove the elsif and else sections.
-The only requirement is that you have a starting if and an ending endif.
+The only requirement is to have a starting if and an ending endif.

-You’ll have lots of opportunities to use “if/then” statements when Apps.
+You’ll have many opportunities to use “if/then” statements when using Apps.
 It’s common to use them when creating conditions, calculating Fields, and building UI actions, amongst other things.

 When using “if/then” statements, you’ll want to be aware of the various operators that Liquid provides.
 Examples of operators include > (greater than) and == (equal to).
 A list of operators is available in the official Liquid documentation.